February 8, 2018

 • print

-The biggest heartache for a parent is to watch their child determined to go their own way.
-Turning their back on values they were raised on; turning toward beliefs and people that encourage him or her to embrace a whole new way of life.
+The biggest heartache for a parent is to watch their child determined to go their own way—turning their back on values they were raised on, turning toward beliefs and people that encourage him or her to embrace a whole new way of life, a life that renounces what a follower of Jesus should look like.
+Do you know the pain of having a wandering child?

 This is what Joe and Maria were facing with their daughter, Jamie.
 They talked with me at the beginning of their daughter’s third year of declaring herself to be transgender.
-Two years of contentious discussions, on and off, had progressed downward to a chilly silence.
-Jamie has made it abundantly clear that this topic is off the table.
+Two years of contentious discussions, on and off, had spiraled to a chilly silence.
+Jamie made it abundantly clear that this topic is off the table.
 Nothing substantial is ever discussed anymore.

-If you have a son or daughter that has adopted a gay or transgender identity, you probably know what Joe and Maria are going through.
-It is flat out difficult to love a child that is bent on pursuing their own way.
+If you have a son or daughter who has adopted a gay or transgender identity, you probably know what Joe and Maria are going through.
+It is flat-out difficult to love a child bent on pursuing their own way.
 Parents are at a loss about how to lead their child to Christ when all of their efforts to speak truth are met with resistance.
-Even hearing the word “Scripture” may cause your child to cringe, let alone consider a passage or verse for them to mull over.
+Even hearing the word “Scripture” may cause your child to cringe.

-How can you possibly have a voice in your son or daughter’s life when they won’t talk to you?
+How can you possibly have a voice in your child’s life when they won’t talk to you?

-I don’t want to minimize the pain of this situation, but I do think there is a way to move forward—toward your child—that will have an impact whether they acknowledge it or not.
+I don’t want to minimize the pain of this situation.
+But I do think there is a way to move forward—toward your child—that will impact them whether they acknowledge it or not.

-1 John 4:10-12 (NIV) gives a strong message of hope to parents who have a child that is determined to pursue a gay or transgender identity.
+1 John 4:10–12 (NIV) gives a strong message of hope to parents who have a wandering child who is determined to pursue a gay or transgender identity:

 Likewise, your relationship with your child will show the kind of God you represent.
 This kind of love goes beyond words; it is incarnational, embodying in the flesh the character of God through action.

-2 Corinthians 5:20 (ESV) similarly puts it this way; “Therefore, we are ambassadors for Christ, God making his appeal through us.”
-As a parent, the title ambassador is one of the most prominent roles you play in your child’s life!
+2 Corinthians 5:20 (ESV) puts it this way: “Therefore, we are ambassadors for Christ, God making his appeal through us.”
+As a parent, the title “ambassador” is one of the most prominent roles you play in your child’s life!

-Ambassador is a hope-filled word for parents!
-Yes, for many parents the primary means of helping a struggling child is by speaking, carefully sharing and sprinkling God’s Word at opportune times.
-An ambassador does speak.
+Ambassador is a hope-filled word for parents.
+Yes, for many parents the primary means of helping a struggling child is by speaking—carefully sharing and sprinkling God’s Word at opportune times.
+An ambassador speaks.

 But it’s not the only thing they do.
 Though an ambassador speaks on behalf of someone else, it’s their entire being that also communicates what’s important.
-Their attitude and demeanor, all “speak;” they all point toward who they represent.
+Their attitude and demeanor all speak; everything about them points toward who they represent.

 Likewise, your relationship with your child will show the kind of God you represent.
 This kind of love goes beyond words; it is incarnational, embodying in the flesh the character of God through action.